elypia/elypiai/CONTRIBUTING.md

 classes so that they can either `#queue` (async) or `#complete` (non-async) the request.

 #### This to note:
-* The wrapper should always take a first parameter of `URL` with a hard-coded `BASE_URL` property at.
+* The wrapper should always take a first parameter of `URL` with a hard-coded `BASE_URL` property.
 This is because for testing we want to be able to replace this `URL` with our own one.
 * The wrapper should avoid using the `Call<>` objects returned by the service where possible, and instead opt to create a `RestAction<>` which is an abstraction of the `Call<>` object to either perform the request async or